msbrogli/cpython/Doc/SANDBOX_USAGE_GUIDE.md

 ### Single-Raise Behavior

-Statement and iteration limits raise their exception **exactly once** on first violation.
+Statement, iteration, and operation limits raise their exception **exactly once** on first violation.
 This allows `except` and `finally` blocks to execute normally:

 ```python
 sys.setsandboxlimits(scope_max_statements=100)